 Hang out at Harbourfront Centre

-Harbourfront Centre’s 10-acre waterfront site is home to more than 30 spots to explore, including theatres, art galleries, parks, gardens, restaurants and more.
-The multifaceted year-round venue attracts over 17 million repeat visitors each year and is well worth checking out any time of year.
+Harbourfront Centre’s 10-acre waterfront site is home to more than 30 spots to explore, including theaters, art galleries, parks, gardens, restaurants, and more.
+The multifaceted year-round venue attracts over 17 million repeat visitors each year and is well worth checking out at any time of year.
 Go skating by the lake in the winter, or head out for a paddleboard or kayak ride in the summer.

 Visit Casa Loma